alphagov/government-service-design-manual/service-manual/technology/open-data.md

 * free of restriction on use or redistribution in its licensing conditions

 ##The data that you should make open
 Overall, government produces a lot of data that describes the services that we offer and how well those services are performing, for example data from [analytics tools](/service-manual/making-software/analytics-tools.html) or [key performance indicators](/service-manual/measurement/other-kpis).
-There is also data on how people use these services and who those people are.
+There's also data on how people use these services and who those people are.

 Data about service performance allows [service managers](/service-manual/the-team/service-manager.html) to see how well a service is running.
 It also means that users can hold us to account.
 Data about service performance should therefore be public data.